bobbyhadz/config/ubuntu/README.md

 ### Desktop

-Note: Workspaces refer to grouping of windows on your desktop.
-You can create multiple workspaces, which act like virtual desktops.
-Workspaces are meant to reduce clutter and make the desktop easier to navigate.
-For example you could have all your communication windows, such as e-mail and your chat program, on one workspace, your code editor/programming stuff on another workspace and your music player could be on a third workspace.
-In order to use workspaces click on Activities in the top bar, a vertical panel will appear showing workspaces in use, plus an empty workspace.
+Workspaces refer to grouping of windows on your desktop.

+- You can create multiple workspaces, which act like virtual desktops.
+- Workspaces are meant to reduce clutter and make the desktop easier to navigate.
+- For example you could have all your communication windows, such as e-mail and your chat program, on one workspace, your code editor/programming stuff on another workspace and your music player could be on a third workspace.
+- In order to use workspaces click on Activities in the top bar, a vertical panel will appear showing workspaces in use, plus an empty workspace.
 This is the workspace selector.
 To add a workspace, drag and drop a window from an existing workspace onto the empty workspace in the workspace selector.
 The workspace now contains the window you have dropped, and a new empty workspace will appear below it.
 To remove a workspace, simply close all of its windows or move them to other workspaces.

 #### Navigation